Choose Friends Wisely

-Jason could’ve made excuses for where he was.
-He could’ve laid blame for his poor choices on his life on the street.
-Instead, he looked me square in the eye and said, There’s no one to blame but me.
+Jason could've made excuses for where he was.
+He could've laid the blame for his poor choices on his life on the street.
+Instead, he looked me square in the eye and said, there's no one to blame but me.
 I chose my friends.
-Now I’m paying the price.
+Now I'm paying the price.

 Friendships.
 We all have them.
 We all want them.
 And, to a certain extent, we all need them.
 Your friends are one of, if not the most, powerful influences in your life today.
 But do you ever really think about the friendships you have and how they affect you?
 Your friends are your friends for probably a lot of reasons:

 - They've accepted you.